jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Now, what does our realworld rulebook encourage?
 For us to be player gods of the young and growing Internet Age, or to stay extras of the tried and true Industrial Age?

 Evolution needs us to buy solar-power roofs, start a 3D printing business in the garage, install a Hydroloop water resuser.
-These are the new technologies that will help solve our problems, and thereby be levers of power Main Street controls.
+These are the new technologies that will help solve our problems and thereby be levers of power Main Street controls.
 But, do you now if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
 Do you know where to find your local business by-laws, building codes, tax laws?

-Our society's rulebook is so large and dense, we all live under the threat of making a mistake, and being hit by a code violation, claim denial, lawsuit, or audit.
-Our rulebook makes being a player god risky.
-It's easier to be an extra, buy generic consumer goods, get a job, commute to work, and get a second job when things get tough.
+Our society's rulebook is so large and dense, we all live under the threat of making a mistake, and being hit by a code violation, claim denial, lawsuit, or audit; in short being a player god is risky.
+It's easier to be an extra, buy generic consumer goods, and get a second job when things get tough.

 Technologically speaking there's no reason for this.
 Regular people can work as freely as the _Cities: Skylines_ clip above.
 Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases.
 Today we can make the Internet Age rulebook seemless.
-We can have so many levers of power in our hands, helping us make our lives more efficient, resourceful, and sustainable, and act like a legitimate source of income.
+We can have so many levers of power in our hands, helping us make our lives more efficient, resourceful, and sustainable lives.

-But an easy to use, friendly, reasonable list of rules, codes, regulations, and by-laws will only be a happy reality once Main Streets embrace the era of mass-collaboration using Techvolution as their shield and motivation.
+But an easy to use, friendly, reasonable list of rules, codes, regulations, and by-laws will only be a happy reality once Main Streets uses Techvolution as their shield and motivation to bring on the era of mass-collaboration.

 https://www.youtube.com/watch?v=ggrkTLEfFXA
 _Here's Louis Rossmann again.
 He's building a new store and a complete internet stranger did a better design job than a professional architectural company.
 Much like Uber, GitHub, and Figma, digital tools like email, YouTube, and Autodesk, make this worker-to-customer, and worker-to-worker collaboration, much easier.
 Companies wont disappear in the future—we'll always need big organizations.
 They'll just be checked and balanced by individuals and small companies connected in mass-collaboration.
 We'll make the Internet Age rulebook a little later, in Techvolution II: Building the Life Star._